C2SM/c2sm.github.io/index.md

 Welcome to the website of the Center for Climate Systems Modeling (C2SM).

-Here, we collect helpful information for scientists and partners about our C2SM core team, tasks, support, models, tools, datasets and much more.
+Here we collect helpful information for scientists and partners about our C2SM core team, tasks, support, models, tools, datasets and much more.

 ## Core Team

+The C2SM Core Team as part of the Executive Office currently consists of six scientific programmers.
+Their work is distributed among the following areas:

+- Tasks from the Working Groups
+- Maintenance of supported models and tools
+- Regular support for users
+- EXCLAIM project
+- Organization of workshops

 ### Executive Director